Veteran Paraplegic Skydiver Survives Accident After Parachute Gets Stuck In Wheelchair

 Brought to Medical City McKinney’s Level III Trauma Center, Vasquez was diagnosed with a femur fracture after the accident and multiple spinal fractures.
 Orthopedic surgeons and neurosurgeons focused on treating his injuries and preserving Vasquez’s previous mobility.

 Vasquez lost the use of his legs when he was wounded fighting in the Middle East nine years ago.
-Since returning home, he has focused on becoming a licensed skydiver and jumping from airplanes across the U.S.READ MORE: Boy Scouts Get Conditional Approval Of $850M Bankruptcy Deal
+Since returning home, he has focused on becoming a licensed skydiver and jumping from airplanes across the U.S.READ MORE: Some North Texas Landlords Worried About Financial Futures After Eviction Moratorium Extended

-“While Vasquez’s war injuries paralyzed his legs, he maintained some function of his hip flexors.
-This movement gave him a good amount of function to live a quality life and it was our goal to preserve that function,” says Dr. Shashank Gandhi, a neurosurgeon on staff at Medical City McKinney.
-“Using minimally invasive surgical techniques, we were able to stabilize his spine, so there is no further risk of injury to his spinal cord.
-These techniques reduce damage to his back muscles, allowing for reduced pain and faster recovery.”

 In addition to skydiving, Vasquez is a competitive hand cyclist and competes nationally and internationally, hoping to win a spot on a future U.S.A.
 Paralympics team.

 “The incisions will heal within weeks and once the fractures heal, we can potentially remove the screws and rods out so Michael will not have to live with spinal implants in his back,” says Dr. Gandhi.
-“Following rehab to help strengthen his back, Michael should be back to his normal quality of life within three months.”MORE NEWS: Special Election Set For 8 Proposed Amendments To Texas Constitution
+“Following rehab to help strengthen his back, Michael should be back to his normal quality of life within three months.”MORE NEWS: 'It's A Place I Really Called Home': Sad 'So Long' To Grapevine's Beloved SkateTown

 As for Vasquez, he said he’s ready to get back to where he was before the accident.